 Let us bring The Arboretum to you!
 An exciting variety of programs are offered from birds or butterflies to a virtual tour of the grounds.
 Enjoy nature through these fun and informative programs.

 The fee for each program listed below starts at $25 and is based on group size, distance to travel and supplies needed.
-Request your program(s) online or by calling Jenny Pope, Education Director, at 740.323.2355.
+Request your program(s) by contacting us online or by calling our Education Department at 740.323.2355.

 - Birds – See colorful specimens of real birds and hear the melodies of recorded bird songs.